Employer Branding: Definition, Strategy, and Examples

 Another noteworthy element here is the use of video.
 In addition to highlighting the quality of PlayPlay’s video creation tool, this simple, human-first video captures PlayPlay's culture.
 Seeing real people talk about the company’s mission and the impact of their work gives applicants a better idea of the kind of career opportunities they have and how they can succeed in their job application and role.

 Set clear goals to guide the execution of your strategy.
-Employer branding is complex, and things can easily go out of scope, especially when multiple people are involved in execution.
+Employer branding is complex, and things can easily go out of scope.
 When this happens, the goals will help everyone realign with the original plan.

 Your goals should be SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.
 For example, don't say, “We want to grow our social media presence.”
 Say, “We want to grow our LinkedIn followers by X% in Y months.”